30 Asian Street Foods You Need To Try Out

 14. Yakitori: Japan

 Yakitori are typically small pieces of chicken that have been skewered and cooked over a charcoal fire.
-Whilst chicken is typically used, many other ingredients can also be enjoyed such as wagyu beef, various vegetables, and even animal organs.
+Whilst chicken is typically used, many other ingredients can also be enjoyed such as wagyu beef, the most expensive beef in the world, various vegetables, and even animal organs.